Skip to content

 fmt.Println(desc) // "New permission"

-Account instance represents a system user account.
-First, find an user account by username:
+IAccount represents a system user account.
+To get an account instance, find an account identified by a username:

 acct, err := api.Acct().Find("admin")